return to Natural Dog Health Remedies

 Roundworms, often called "ascarids", or "spool worms", are thick-bodied, whitish-to-cream-colored worms that can live in the intestines of dogs (and cats).

 Roundworms are the most common intestinal parasite that affect dogs and puppies (and cats and kittens).
-In fact, it has been found that about 95% of newborn puppies are born with roundworms!
-Roundworms may be contracted in different ways, making them easy to spread and hard to control.

-Roundworms in Dogs - How Do Dogs Get Infected?
+How Do Dogs Get Infected with Roundworms?

 • Ingestion of Roundworm Eggs

-After the eggs are ingested by a dog, they hatch and the larvae enter the wall of the small intestine.
 They then migrate through the circulatory system and either go to the respiratory system or other organs or tissues in the dog's body.
 If they enter body tissues, they can encyst and can remain encysted happily for years.
-Usually, they encyst in the dog's liver.
-This is the migration most commonly seen in older dogs.

 In very young puppies, the larvae move to the respiratory system.
 They are coughed up and are then swallowed back into the digestive system.
 The larvae then mature into adults.
 The adult worms lay eggs which pass out of the dog in the feces.